Cohomology of semisimple local systems and the Decomposition theorem: Introduction

+where $\alpha$ is a $k$-form on $X$ with coefficient in $\cV$, same for $\beta$.
 Among arbitrary local systems, semisimple local systems are special as they are more manageable by analysis.
 From now on, we assume $\cV$ is semisimple.
-Corlette \cite{Corlette} showed that the $\cC^{\infty}$-bundle $H=\cV\otimes_{\C} \cC^{\infty}_X$ admits a harmonic metric.
+Corlette \cite{Corlette} showed that the $\cC^{\infty}$-bundle $H=\cV\otimes_{\C} \cC^{\infty}_X$ admits a unique harmonic metric up to a linear transformation.
 Unlike the constant local system $\C$, the cohomology groups of $\cV$ do not necessarily underlie pure Hodge structures.
-However, using the harmonic metric, Simpson \cite{Simpson97} proved that there is a natural semistable holomorphic bundle $E$ of slope $k$ over $\bP^1$ such that
+However, using the harmonic metric, Simpson \cite{Simpson97} proved that there is a natural semistable holomorphic bundle $E$ of slope $k$ over $\bP^1$ whose fiber at $1$ satisfies

-This can be viewed a generalized pure Hodge structure of weight $k$ on $H^k(X,\cV)$.
-From this point of view, Simpson defined a \emph{pure twistor structure} of weight $k$ to be a semistable holomorphic bundle of slope $k$ over $\bP^1$.
-In this paper, we construct a canonical isomorphism
+This can be viewed as a generalized pure Hodge structure of weight $k$ on $H^k(X,\cV)$.
+Indeed, Simpson defined a \emph{pure twistor structure} of weight $k$ to be a semistable holomorphic bundle of slope $k$ over $\bP^1$.
+Our first result is the construction of a pre-Weil operator